minio/minio/docs/distributed/DECOMMISSION.md

 ### TODO
 - Richer progress UI is not present at the moment, this will be addressed in subsequent releases.
 Currently however a RATE of data transfer and usage increase is displayed via `mc`.
 - Transitioned Hot Tier's as pooled setups are not currently supported, attempting to decommission buckets with ILM Transition will be rejected by the server.
 This will be supported in future releases.
-- Embedded Console UI does not support Decommissioning through UI yet, this will be supported in future releases.
+- Embedded Console UI does not support Decommissioning through the UI yet.
+This will be supported in future releases.